As an Amazon Associate I earn from qualifying purchases.

 Enter the pheasant.
 A pheasant really is a “ditch chicken.”
 It is a close cousin of the domestic chicken and when eaten fresh has, as Brillat-Savarin puts it in his The Physiology of Taste, “nothing distinguishing about it.
 It is neither as delicate as a pullet, nor as savorous as a quail.”

-So for my experiment I put our four pheasants in the salami fridge, which is set at 55°F. One had a big open spot on it where the breast skin had been ripped, so that bird I plucked after just one day.
+So for my initial experiment I put our four pheasants in the salami fridge, which is set at 55°F. One had a big open spot on it where the breast skin had been ripped, so that bird I plucked after just one day.
 More on him later.

 Off to the library.
 One of my idiosyncrasies (I have many) is that I collect game cookery books.
 I have many, and several discuss hanging game birds.